datcuriousguy/workly/README.md

 # workly
 A To Do App for Desktop that uses electron and flask.

-To turn her on open cmd in directory as all the files and type 'npm start'.
+To run the app, I open cmd in directory as all the files and type 'npm start'.

 You have to have electron installed for npm start to work.
 If you don't have electron, install electron using pip or any online source u find.